--DO NOT use plumber’s putty on porous matter such as granite or marble—the composition of plumber’s putty will stain these surfaces.
+-DO NOT use plumber’s putty on a porous matter such as granite or marble—the composition of the plumber’s putty will stain these surfaces.

-Caulk: This is misused in same way as plumber’s putty; it is a substance that seals against water intrusion and is often seen where the plumbing fixture meets the wall.
+Caulk: This is misused in the same way as a plumber’s putty; it is a substance that seals against water intrusion and is often seen where the plumbing fixture meets the wall.